bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

 This is a Mini Project for SC1015 (Introduction to Data Science and Artificial Intelligence) of Nanyang Technological University (NTU).

-This project focuses on sentiment analysis of reviews from IMDB, using MLP Classification with `sklearn`.
+This project focuses on sentiment analysis of reviews from IMDB, using Natural Language Processing (NLP) with `sklearn`.
 For detailed walkthrough, please view the notebooks in the follwing order:

 1. [P1_data_preparation.ipynb](./P1_data_preparation.ipynb)
 2. [P2_classification_model.ipynb](./P2_classification_model.ipynb)